 Welcome to South Milford Surgery Online

-We are pleased to announce that Dr Elizabeth Fathers will be joining the surgery from January and we are still looking to recruit one further GP.
+We are pleased to announce that Dr Emma Cooper will be joining the surgery from May 2014 completing our GP line up.

-The GP's at the surgery now are; Dr Anne Mackenzie, Dr Steve Lovisetto, Dr Lisa King, Dr Kate Holden, Dr Shaun O'Connell, Dr Neil Metcalfe & Dr Lizzi Fathers.
+The GP's at the surgery now are; Dr Anne Mackenzie, Dr Steve Lovisetto, Dr Lisa King, Dr Kate Holden, Dr Shaun O'Connell, Dr Neil Metcalfe, Dr Lizzi Fathers and Dr emma Cooper.

-From 1st January 2014 Dr Holden will be practising under her married of Dr Kate Fearnley
+From 1st January 2014 Dr Holden has begun practising under her married of Dr Kate Fearnley

 From January 2014 the partners at South Milford will be taking over as partners at Bramham Medical Centre where Dr Lovisetto has been working for the last two years.
 He will continue to work there but the other partners won't be working there.
 There is no intention to merge or join the surgeries and they will continue independently.
 The senior partner at Bramham is retiring and this will allow the surgery to continue and to provide a service to its patients.
 There should be no effect on South Milford.